mashmatrix/msmx-sheet-integration-examples/README.md

 ## Preparation

 - Check out the latest source code of this repository
+- Install Salesforce CLI
-- Connect to Salesforce DevHub org to create new scratch orgs.
+- Connect to Salesforce DevHub org to create new scratch orgs

 ## Setup Procedure